-Collaboration doesn’t just happen.
+Remote Collaboration doesn’t just happen.
 You have to be intentional about it.

-1. Build your remote collaboration tech stack
+1. Building your remote collaboration tech stack

-2. Establish communication processes and norms
+2. Establishing communication processes and norms

-3. Set and uphold a reliable schedule
+3. Upholding a reliable schedule

-4. Create intentional space for connection
+4. Creating an intentional space for connection

 If you’ve battled any of the 9 problems with meetings — from an unclear meeting objective to actionless discussion — you know how difficult it can be to bring team members together and create an environment conducive to tackling problems, sharing ideas, and imagining solutions.
 You know it’s even more challenging to do this when your team is remote.
 Let’s take a moment to look at some of the gravest challenges remote teams can face and how to overcome them.

-Virtual teamwork has its own set of unique pains.
+Remote collaboration has its own set of unique pains.
 The result is disconnection — all the missing, personal, human elements that remote work struggles to fully offer.
 We’re social beings by nature and have depended on being physically near each other in order to work, to build, and even to survive.
 So in the absence of in-person interaction, you have to become intentional about creating human connection both in and outside of meetings.

 Connecting with your team and building company culture is only possible through shared understanding and experiences — the work that builds trust.
 When you work in the same physical place, like an office, everyone there automatically has a common experience.
 Even just seeing your co-workers across the office, whether you talk to them or not, brings a sense of togetherness — that you’re working together toward common goals.
 Whether it’s at the watercooler or during moments between meetings, there’s a layer of engagement that exists in-person, a layer that’s easy to take for granted — until it’s gone.